veloquant/ib-ubuntu/README.md

 Ports being exposed:

 * 44001: Interactive Brokers gateway.
 Available from any source address
-* 4001: Same as 4001 above, but is only available if IB Client is set-up to listen on addresses apart from _localhost_.
-Even if that is configured, only connections othern than from the Docker host would require explicit approval on the IBC GUI.
+* 4001: Same as 44001 above, but is only available if IB Client is set-up to listen on addresses apart from _localhost_.
+Even if that is configured, connections other than from the Docker host would require explicit approval on the IBC GUI.
 * 5900: VNC port

 ## Monitoring